ckeditor/ckeditor5/docs/getting-started/setup/loading-cdn-resources.md

 The `loadCKEditorCloud` function returns a promise that resolves to an object in which each key contains data of the corresponding CDN resources.
 The exact object shape depends on the options passed to the function.

-The options accepted by the `loadCKEditorCloud` function are described in the {@link getting-started/setup/loading-cdn-resources#the-loadckeditorcloud-function-options The `loadCKEditorCloud` function options} section.
+The options accepted by the `loadCKEditorCloud` function are described in {@link getting-started/setup/loading-cdn-resources#the-loadckeditorcloud-function-options The `loadCKEditorCloud` function options} section.

 ## The `loadCKEditorCloud` function options